kenatibm/MadridLabDocumentation/workbooks/Prerequisites/README.md

 > Note that since you have already installed Java, you can skip that portion of the tutorial on mkyong.com.

-## Create a Bluemix Account
-Please ensure that you have created a Bluemix account and that you can log into it.
-If you have not created a Bluemix account please do so using your IBM id at https://console.ng.bluemix.net/registration/

-A Bluemix account is required to complete the installation instructions as well as the labs.

-## Install MobileFirst 8.0 beta Command Line Utility
+## Install MobileFirst 8.0 Command Line Utility

 The development version of the MobileFirst Command Line Utility is now available as an npm install.
 This version can coexist with previous versions of the MobileFirst Command Line Utility.